 Goats and sheep were designed to eat forage like grass and hay, but when they are sent to a feedlot and given concentrated amounts of corn, soy and byproducts to speed up growth, it destroys their digestive system and causes metabolic disorders.
 Between the low-quality feed and all the antibiotics and dewormers they are given to ward off infections and parasites, their immune systems are completely shot.
 When you buy that store-bought rack of lamb, there’s a strong chance that meat has been infected with disease and drugged to high heaven.

 We believe in a kinder, better way.

-Moink only works with beef suppliers like The Mannix Family in Montana and John Wood in Missouri, whose cattle spend their entire lives in the pasture, and not the confinement building.
+Moink only works with beef suppliers like The Mannix Family in Montana, whose cattle spend their entire lives in the pasture, and not the confinement building.
 Our lamb partner, Brad Ingram, moves his herd to fresh pasture every day to ensure the highest-quality, 100% grass-fed meat.
 I love knowing that Moink animals live healthier, happier lives.

 Good meat comes from healthy land.
 That’s why another requirement of a Moink farmer is being a good steward of the environment.
 Our partners view themselves as managers, rather than owners, of the land, sea and animals.
 They care for the whole ecosystem, so it can flourish for generations to come.

 You can also feel all warm and fuzzy about the nutritional benefits of pasture-raised meat.
 Grass-fed beef has less total fat, more heart-healthy Omega-3 Fatty Acids and Conjugated Linoleic Acid and more antioxidants like Vitamin E. Grass-fed lamb has 8% more protein and is richer in Vitamin B-12, Niacin, Zinc and Iron.
 Both meats have higher anti-cancer and anti-diabetes properties.